 - Premium boutique lodges or bed & breakfast accommodation with local hosts.

 - ALL meals.
-Cooked and continental breakfast options, nutritious and uniquely kiwi packed lunches, two and three-course evening meals with a glass of New Zealand wine, beer or drop of your choice.
+Cooked and continental breakfast options, nutritious and uniquely kiwi packed lunches, two and three-course evening meals.

 - Delicious food experiences unique to Nature and Nosh Tours (our secret ingredient!).